ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-thresholding-and-morphology.md

 ## Exercise

-Copy all the result images for Example 1~4 and compare them in a report.
+Analyze  Histogram and apply Thresholding methods on given images.
+Find the optimal threshold method and value for the object segmentation.

 Show the results to TA before proceeding to Part 2.

 ----